ttuanhung/OsintDojo.github.io/ranks.md

   count = 4;
   document.getElementById("chosenrank").innerHTML =`<h3>Rank Description</h3>Daimyo is the fourth rank in the OSINT Dojo, and the first of the two senior ranks.
 Users at this level should no longer rely on simple OSINT challenges as a prompt for video or writing challenges, and instead should be looking to share their expertise with others.
 As part of this requirement, those applying for the Daimyo level are also required to provide some form of mentorship to another OSINT Dojo member at a rank below their own.
 A Daimyo also should have obtained enough experience to be able to provide commentary, answer questions, or otherwise hold a conversation regarding OSINT in a podcast, webcast, or similar setting.
 Users must spend a minimum of 4 months in the Samurai level before applying for the Daimyo rank.<br><br>

-In order to obtain this rank, you must send a rank up <a href="https://www.osintdojo.com/rankuprequest/">request</a> to the OSINT Dojo with proof that you have completed all of the Rank Requirements listed below.
+In order to obtain this rank, you must submit a rank up <a href="https://www.osintdojo.com/rankuprequest/">request</a> to the OSINT Dojo with proof that you have completed all of the Rank Requirements listed below.
 You may only use work completed while holding the Samurai level to meet the challenge requirements for this rank.<br> <br>

 <h3>Rank Requirements</h3>
 <b>1:</b> Rank in the top 25% of competitors or teams in an OSINT CTF<br>